rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  priorities in Ukraine, and in terms of cracking down on dissent domestically, they could well
 *  have lost sight of the risks of actual terrorism inside Russia.
 *  Which is pretty remarkable, right, Anton?
-*  As you and I know, and we've spoken a lot about on the show, a big part of the reason
+*  Because you and I know, and we've spoken a lot about on the show, a big part of the
-*  that Putin actually appeals is argument to Russians, is that he's the security guy.
+*  reason that Putin actually appeals is argument to Russians, is that he's the security guy.
 *  Think what you will about him.
 *  He's the guy who's fundamentally going to keep you safe.
 *  And here we have this attack.